When Can I Start to Run Again?

 Our members often ask us when it’s safe to return to running after they’ve had a baby.

-If you’re a member of our FITMOM Community you may have heard us say that running isn’t always the best sport/activity to jump back into right after a baby is born.
-Instability of joints as well as postpartum and pelvic floor weakness, can contribute to a less enjoyable running experience for many, especially for those who are early in their postpartum recovery.
+If you’re a member of our Fitmama Strong Durham or Online Community you may have heard us say that running isn’t always the best sport/activity to jump back into right after a baby is born.
+Joint instability as well as postpartum and pelvic floor weakness, can contribute to a less enjoyable running experience for many, especially for those who are early in their postpartum recovery.
 Returning to a high impact activity like running without the proper training and recovery time can increase the likelihood of injury (knee pain, hip pain and back pain) and can exacerbate symptoms related to your pelvic floor, such as stress incontinence or pelvic organ prolapse.

 Our recommendations